 On an annual basis, the Coalition obtains official close-out data on crashes, population, and licensing to develop meaningful trends.
-This data is used to establish priority counties which also support our decisions as we implement the Safe Mobility for Life Strategic Action Plan (2022-2025).
+This data is used to establish priority counties that also support our decisions as we implement the Safe Mobility for Life Strategic Action Plan.

 Priority Counties